walnuthq/madara-docs/README.md

 ## Deployment

+Note that you will need push access to the [repository](https://github.com/walnuthq/madara-docs) to deploy to a live environment (dev or prod).

 ### To dev site

+First create a [personal access token](https://github.com/settings/tokens).
+Either a fine-grained one (if you have access to create one for the repository) or a global one.
+The token needs access only to public repositories.

-You can deploy the site to a development site with:
+After that, you can deploy the site to a development site with:

 ```bash
 GIT_USER=<Your GitHub username> npm run deploy